jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 end of instruction.
-Using notebooks we can create a variety of a performance opportunities for students, thereby giving them more opportunities for practice and feedback, as well as more opportunities for us, as instructors, to assessment their ability to perform.
+Using notebooks we can create a variety of a performance opportunities for students, thereby giving them more opportunities for practice and feedback, as well as more opportunities for us, as instructors, to assess their ability to perform.

 #### Real world experience -- The worked-example effect